-If provided with a 3-pin attachment plug on the power cord, plug the cord into a grounded (earthed) 3pin outlet.
+If provided with a 3-pin attachment plug on the power cord, plug the cord into a grounded (earthed) 3-pin outlet.
 Do not disable the power cord grounding pin, for example, by attaching a 2-pin adapter.
 The grounding pin is an important safety feature.

-To connect the computer to external AC power:
+To connect the computer to external AC power, follow these steps:

-- 1. Plug the AC adapter into the power connector (1) on the computer. - 2.
-Plug the power cord into the AC adapter (2).
+- Plug the AC adapter into the power connector (1) on the computer. - Plug the power cord into the AC adapter (2).